 Good relationships, like eating well and getting enough exercise, aren’t just a matter of luck.

 And expecting employees to magically create rewarding interactions with no selling process on your sales floor is delusional.

 Managers share some blame for not creating a great customer satisfaction experience because they are frequently focused on tasks and rarely steer employees to the important goal of developing their rapport-building skills.

 Would you want to end up with the kind of life your employee has... with the kind of friendships they have?
 If not, you need to provide them the skills to forge deeper ties to people than tapping a heart emoji on Instagram.

 They probably don’t have the soft skills you do but unless you train them, they’ll be stuck unable to converse with strangers.
 As a result, we as a culture lose too.

-These spokes of connection create community first between two strangers, then within your entire store, and on to your entire community.
-Employees have to be taught if you are to claim the mantle of having a vibrant store culture.
+These spokes of connection create community first between two strangers, then within your entire business, and on to your entire community.
+Employees have to be taught if you are to claim the mantle of having a vibrant company culture.

 Look, shoppers are shopping at a rate not seen since the mid-2000s, but you have to be brilliant on the basics.

 Yes, online shopping will continue to improve and there will be all sorts of distractions like Artificial Intelligence (AI) and Virtual Reality (VR) technologies that will continue to make brick and mortar retailers feel like they are as antiquated as the doily your aunt puts under her mint tea pitcher in the summer – quaint but irrelevant.

 And while many stores haven’t changed much since GWB was president, physical stores can still be incredibly relevant - if you own your physical location and don’t give in to crying the blues with a desperation that seeps into your every email, promotion, and new hire.